sarithmohan/ctd2/mastermind/README.md

 cp -an ctd2 myctd2<br/>
 cd ~/workspace/myctd2/ctd2/mastermind<br/>
 touch board.rb<br/>
-touch player.rb<br/>

 Then run ruby mmtest.rb.
-It will tell you to make changes to board.rb and player.rb.
+It will tell you to make changes to board.rb.<br/>
 All of your work should be in the<br/>
 ~/workspace/myctd2/ctd2/mastermind<br/>
 directory.<br/>